Wrongful Death Lawsuit

 “They let us decide on the settlement.
 It gave our family relief and there was enough money that we could put it away for our remaining children to help them succeed in life in the future.’’

-I have been practicing law for over 30 years, and I have had the priviledge of representing numerous families in wrongful death lawsuits.
+Over the past 30 years Pritzker Hageman attorneys have had the privilege of representing numerous families in wrongful death lawsuits.

-Early in my career, I was retained to represent a woman who had lost her husband of over 35 years.
-I went to her house to learn about her late husband and how much he meant to her.
-When I got there, she gave me a tour of the home she and her husband had shared for many years.
-I noticed a pair of boots beside the bed and asked her about them.
+In one early case, we were retained to represent a woman who had lost her husband of over 35 years.
+Our attorneys went to her house to learn about her late husband and how much he meant to her.
+When we got there, she gave us a tour of the home she and her husband had shared for many years.
+One of our attorneys noticed a pair of boots beside the bed and asked her about them.

-My client told me that her husband always took his boots off at the end of the day and put them beside the bed.
+Our client told us that her husband always took his boots off at the end of the day and put them beside the bed.
 After he died, she put her husband’s boots right where he had put them each night, and she wasn’t sure when she would be able to move them.

-Attorney Fred Pritzker is listed in the current edition of the “Best Lawyers in America.”
-He has spoken at Harvard Law School, Cornell University and other venues, and he regularly speaks at legal seminars, teaching other lawyers what he has learned in his many years of practice.
-He has won many multi-million-dollar settlements for families.
+Our attorneys are listed are listed in the “Best Lawyers in America.”
+They have spoken at Harvard Law School, Cornell University and other venues, and regularly speak at legal seminars, teaching other lawyers.
+We have won many multi-million-dollar settlements for families.

-Fred and his team of wrongful death lawyers. can help you get compensation and justice.
+Eric Hageman and his team of wrongful death lawyers can help you get compensation and justice.
 You will not have to provide any money up-front, and we are not paid unless your family wins.

 grief-grieving-memorial-loss